 When there is trouble, it is the police who responsible for keeping citizens safe and bringing criminals to justice.

 Answering the question of whether having more police lowers crime is tricky - because areas with higher crime rates tend to have bigger police forces.
 But when 10 of the 43 police forces in England and Wales were given a share of £48 million over two years to reduce street crime, it was an opportunity for CEP researchers to discover how robbery rates in these areas were affected compared to elsewhere.
 They found that the extra resources did lower crime.
 The study estimated that the extra money (about 1 per cent above the average police grant) led to 15 per cent to 17 per cent fewer robberies.
 This Street Crime Initiative was a highly-targeted planned programme which worked in partnership with community agencies, but a similar positive effect was found in a very different context.
 Following July 2005 London bombings there was a large, unanticipated increase in police presence on the streets.
-Mirko Draca, Machin and Robert Witt showed that in the six weeks after the attacks, a 34 per cent increase in police hours per capita in five London led to a drop of 11 per cent in crime in those areas.
+Mirko Draca, Machin and Robert Witt showed that in the six weeks after the attacks, a 34 per cent increase in police hours per capita in five London boroughs led to a drop of 11 per cent in crime in those areas.

 And it's not just policing that reduces crime, researchers found the deterrent effect of tough sentencing led to a significant drop in riot crimes in the six months after the 2011 London riots.

 Research can also help find ways to make policing as productive as possible.
 CEP studies have shown that new information technology did not improve to crime rates or clearance rates (when a crime is solved usually through arresting an offender) unless management practices are also altered.
 Another finding was that having emergency call handlers and the radio operators who assign police officers to calls in the same room and able to communicate face-to-face, can increase response times to crimes especially for urgent incidents - so may be useful even if it is rarely used.
 The importance of response times was explored by researchers Jordi Blanes i Vidal and Tom Kirchmaier who found that taking 10 per cent longer to respond to a crime led to a 4.7 percentage point drop in the chances of a crime being cleared.
-They calculated how much difference an additional officer made to response times, and thus crime clearance rates, and calculated the benefits would be equivalent to 170% of her payroll cost.
+They calculated how much difference an additional officer made to response times, and thus crime clearance rates, and calculated the benefits would be equivalent to 170 per cent of her payroll cost.